RetroPie/RetroPie-Docs/docs/Doom.md

 To enable music in your Doom game(s) you need to copy MP3s with specific names into the same folder as your ROMs are located.
 You can find a list of names [here](https://github.com/libretro/libretro-prboom/blob/master/src/m_misc.c#L605): They follow the scheme e1m1.mp3, e1m2.mp3, ..., e2m1.mp, e2m2.mp3, ... .
 There are freely available tracks available - find them by searching for "PSX Doom Music".

+If you are having trouble with the audio not playing after you have renamed all the MP3s, try clearing all the ID3 tag information for each of the MP3s.

 Below are the corresponding tracks if the MP3s are named:

 File Name | mp3